-Students are able to access advice from the University's Student Advice Centre, which provides advice and support to students independent of their course team.
-The Student Advice Centre can also refer students to a dedicated counselling service.
+Students are able to access advice from the University's Student Wellbeing and Support service, which provides advice and support to students independent of their course team.
+The Student Wellbeing and Support service can also refer students to a dedicated counselling service.
 The University will make provision for students to have access to independent advice through the Cranfield Student Association (CSA) (and, as appropriate, the NUS), with suitable training made available to the CSA staff and officers.

 This plan has been discussed with the Cranfield Student Association at the University's Student Experience Committee.
-The CSA will continue to be involved in the annual review of this plan through this Committee.
+The CSA will continue to be involved in the review of this plan through this Committee.